oracle/terraform-kubernetes-installer/docs/examples.md

 # perform upgrade/replace
 $ terraform apply -var k8s_ver=1.7.5
 ```

+When you are ready to make the new 1.7.5 worker node schedulable, use `kubectl uncordon`.

 #### Option 3: Upgrade cluster instances incrementally (most complicated, most control over roll-out)